deniz-oezdemir/miniRT/README.md

 This program was developed together with [Tiziano](https://github.com/tiziaco).
 It allows you to render simple computer-generated images using a ray tracing algorithm.
 It is developed in C and utilizes the miniLibX, a simple X-Window (X11R6) programming API.

+Regarding the development process, we initially followed the Test-Driven Development (TDD) approach from *The Ray Tracer Challenge* (Buck, 2019).
+This helped us understand ray tracing and allowed us to quickly verify our implementations.
+However, as we neared the end of the project and aimed to meet the specific [subject requirements](./en.subject.pdf), we found that TDD was slowing us down.
+Consequently, we decided to stop using TDD, and the tests are now deprecated.

 ## Installation
 Install miniLibX dependencies:
 ```